9track/FlashFloppy-wiki/Configuration.md

 values when the drive is next powered on.

-If you wish to return to 'factory defaults', press the Prev and Next buttons on the Gotek for three seconds with no USB stick inserted.
-The display will change ("RST", or "Reset Flash Configuration") and FlashFloppy will return to factory defaults when the buttons are released.
+If you wish to return to 'factory defaults', press the Prev and Next buttons (or Select, or the rotary encoder, if you have them) for three seconds with no USB stick inserted.
+The display will show "RST" or "Reset Flash Configuration", and FlashFloppy will return to factory defaults when the buttons are released.

 ### Options